dieslnikolas/dieslnikolas/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at Skeleton Software s.r.o., Czechia as .NET Backend Developer
-- 🌱 I’m currently learning more about .NET Backend stuff
+- 🌱 I’m currently learning more about .NET Backend
-- 📫 How to reach me: dieslnikolas@gmail.co
+- 📫 How to reach me: dieslnikolas@gmail.com
 - 💬 Ask me about music production and we'll be friends instantly
 - ⚡ Fun fact: Sometimes I have a really hard time to understand what the hell I'm doing